 - Improper warnings.
 The FDA approved Essure through an expedited review process, allowing it to be released onto the market without extensive testing.
 After receiving reports of injury and device migration, the FDA ruled the device should carry a “black box” warning on its label—the highest level of FDA warning of potential injury or death.
 The agency also issued a statement requiring manufacturer Bayer to perform additional post-market safety research.

-The FDA has taken action to make sure the manufacturers of Essure know exactly how harmful the implant is, but the device is still prescribed to patients every day.
+The FDA has taken action to make sure the manufacturers of Essure know exactly how harmful the implant is, but the device is still implanted in patients every day.

-Women who received the Essure device may have no recourse but to file an injury claim against Bayer to force to company to assume responsibility for creating a dangerous product.
+Women who received the Essure device may have no recourse but to file an injury claim against Bayer, the manufacturer, to force the company to assume responsibility for creating a dangerous product.
 Our attorneys can listen to the facts of your case and determine if you're eligible to recover medical costs, lost wages, pain and suffering, and other damages.
 Simply fill out the contact form on this page today to set up your consultation with our Florida medical device injury attorneys.